sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 It was also noted that software assessments should include criteria from the [Appendix J: Standard on Systems that Manage Information and Data](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32716) part of the [Directive on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601).

 During the pilot, participants from DFO requested that ESDC share information about their software assessment process (this had not previously been shared as it was only the assessment documents that were shared on the GCXchange page).
-ESDC could contribute to the GC’s standard software assessment evaluation criteria by joining whoever is leading this work and sharing ESDC’s standard and related processes whether current or in development.
+ESDC could contribute to the GC's standard software assessment evaluation criteria by joining whoever is leading this work and sharing ESDC's standard and related processes whether current or in development.
 By doing so, IITB could help shape a set of standard criteria and templates for software assessments in the GC.

 Additionally, some pilot participants noted that it would be useful to organize the software assessment documents on GCXchange by software rather than by assessment team.